ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### Orders block

 Orders block displays a list of orders associated with a specific company or an individual customer.
-This block allows users to configure orders statuses, columns, number of orders and sorting order.
+This block allows users to configure orders statuses, columns, number of orders, and sorting order.

 For more information, see [Orders block documentation](https://doc.ibexa.co/projects/userguide/en/master/content_management/block_reference/#orders-block).